South Kaibab Trail vs Bright Angel Trail

 What is a Grand Canyon Inner Corridor Trail?

-An inner corridor trail in Grand Canyon National Park is a trail that goes down into the canyon.
-The 3 corridor trails in the Grand Canyon all connect to each other and the opposite rim at the bottom, at Phantom Ranch and Bright Angel Campground.
-The 3 main corridor trails are:
+An inner corridor trail in Grand Canyon National Park is a trail that goes down into the canyon.ย The 3 inner corridor trails in the Grand Canyon all connect to each other and the opposite rim at the bottom, at Phantom Ranch and Bright Angel Campground.
+The 3 main corridor trails are:ย

 There are multiple ways you can hike or connect these 3 corridor trails:

-• Individual Trail: you can hike either the South Kaibab Trail or Bright Angel Trail individually.
-Simply go down and up on the one trail of your choosing.
+- Individual Trail: you can hike either the South Kaibab Trail or Bright Angel Trail individually.
+Simply go down and up on the one trail of your choosing.ย You can choose to go down as far as you want on either trail and turn around, or go all the way to the bottom.ย If you go all the way to the bottom, you MUST be prepared!

 South Kaibab Trail at a Glance